rmotani/paleomass/Options.md

 Below is the categorized list of options for paleomass().
 ## Options for Data Input

-- Cfin ......
-Logical.
-If the caudal fin is present.
-- Dfin ......
-Logical.
-If the dorsal fin is present.
-- D2fin ......
-Logical.
-If the second dorsal fin is present.
-- Ffin ......
-Logical.
-If the forefin/pectoral fin/pectoral flipper is present.
-- Hfin ......
-Logical.
-If the hindfin/pelvic fin/pelvic flipper is present.
-- Afin ......
-Logical.
-If the anal fin is present.
-- Ceph ......
-Logical.
-If the cephalofoil is present.
 - Folder ......
 Name of the sub-directory of the working directory storing image files.
 - File.Ext .........File extension of the image file.
 Either ".bmp",".jpg",".png", or "", the last one for without extensions.
 - BodyL.File ......
 Name of the image file for the lateral silhouette of the body, without extension.